wikistreets/wikistreets-monorepo/CONTRIBUTING.md

 Use [GitHub Issues](https://github.com/wikistreets/wikistreets/issues) to submit feature requests and bug reports.

 ## Main tasks (call it a roadmap if you must)

 Some priorities at the moment:

 - documentation:
   - create Markdown tutorials w/ YouTube instructional videos showing current functionality
   - more example maps showing progressively more sophisticated uses
 - port to React
-  - port web app to React.js primarily for the data binding and easy port to React Native
+  - port web app to React.js primarily for the data binding and to follow contemporary conventions
   - separate client and server code into separate repositories to prepare for multiple clients
-  - create iOS and Android native client apps using React Native
+  - create iOS and Android native client apps using React Native or Capactiro
 - notifications
   - allow subscription to specific maps (currently it's all-maps-or-none)
   - support for progressive web app notifications